kumaravelrajan/Basic-Economics-Sowell-Questions/PART-I-PRICES-AND-MARKETS.md

     The fraction of dishonest people in such neighborhoods are the real source of many of the higher costs behind the higher prices charged by businesses operating in those neighborhoods.
 But it is both intellectually and emotionally easier to blame high prices on those who collect them, rather than on those who cause them.

 ### 8) When a government institution or program produces counterproductive results, is that necessarily a sign of irrationality or incompetence on the part of those who run that particular institution or program?
-Explain with examples. (pages 70–72)
+Explain with examples.

+In the last answer we discussed about the tendency to explain things having systemic causes as things being caused due to individual intentions.
+The specific example of this was the tendency to attribute higher prices being charged by businesses in low-income neighborhoods to the greed of businesses operating in these areas.

+But this tendency to blame individual intentions for systemic causes extends beyond greed.

+For example, bureaucrats are admonished for their stupidity / incompetence when government policies go wrong.
+However, a closer look often shows us that these bureaucrats are in fact not incompetent.
+Rather, the choices they are making are quite rational in the fact of the incentives they have and the constraints they face.

+For example, blaming shortages caused due to price ceilings could easily be blamed on bureaucrats tasked by politicians to handle the implementation.
+However, it is not the incompetence of bureaucrats that caused the shortages.
+It is the policy itself that caused it.
+There was no way another "competent" bureaucrat could have implemented price controls with differing outcomes.

+### 9) We all consider some things more important than others.
+Why then can there be a problem when some official government policy establishes “national priorities”? (pages 77–78)